What is chemsex? - is it addictive and what are the risks for physical and mental health?

 What are the risks associated with Chemsex?

 There are several categories of risks associated with sexualised drug use.
-There is a risk to an individual's health, which, as we will see, can broaden to wider public health risks.
+There is a risk to individual's health, which, as we will see, can broaden to wider public health risks.
 Thus, using substances can quickly become a public health priority, given the high rate of use in some places and among some communities.

 The British Medical Journal clearly states that Chemsex is a very challenging public health issue.
 The real risk of the spread of infectious diseases is something to take seriously.
 For the individual, we can look at how Chemsex practice can affect a person's mental and physical health.